“A graceful work of fiction…It makes us wonder whether all simple things are not also strange.”

 – Bob Hicok, Ann Arbor Observer

 Keith Taylor was born in British Columbia in 1952.
 He spent his childhood in Alberta and his adolescence in Indiana.
 After several years of traveling, he moved to Michigan, where he earned his M.A. in English at Central Michigan University.
 He has worked as a camp-boy for a hunting outfitter in the Yukon, as a dishwasher in southern France, a housepainter in Indiana and Ireland, a freight handler, a teacher, a freelance writer, the co-host of a radio talk show, and as the night attendant at a pinball arcade in California.
 For more than twenty years he worked as a bookseller in Ann Arbor, Michigan.
-Now he teaches in the undergraduate and graduate creative writing programs at the University of Michigan, and directs the Bear River Writers Conference.
-In 2010, he began working as the Poetry Editor at Michigan Quarterly Review.
+Then he taught in the undergraduate and graduate creative writing programs at the University of Michigan, and directed the Bear River Writers Conference.
+From 2010–2018 he worked as the Poetry Editor at Michigan Quarterly Review.
+He retired from the University of Michigan in 2018.
 He lives with his wife in Ann Arbor; they have one daughter.

 His poems, stories, book reviews, translations and feature articles have appeared in many journals, magazines and newspapers in North America and in Europe, including The Ann Arbor Observer, The Beloit Poetry Journal, Birding, Caliban, The Chicago Tribune, The Detroit Free Press, The Fourth Genre, Hanging Loose, The Iowa Review, The Los Angeles Times, Michigan Quarterly Review, Mondo Greco, New Letters, The Notre Dame Review, Phoebe, Pivot, Poetry Ireland Review, Poetry Greece, Poets and Writers, The St. Louis Post-Dispatch, The Southern Review, Story, The Sunday Telegraph Magazine (London), Witness, The Wooster Review, etc. His work has also been included in anthologies and other books published by Michigan State University Press, Harvard University Press, Oxford University Press, The University of Michigan Press, W.W.
 Norton, Wayne State University Press, The Isle Royale Natural History Association, Milkweed Editions, and others.